mate-academy/sql_countrybase/README.md

 CREATE TABLE countries (
   Id integer,
   Name text,
-  Area text,
+  Area integer,
   Population integer,
-  Source integer
+  Source text
 );

 2. **Manually** create a query or a series of queries that would fill the table with the information above.
 Put the query/queries below:
-INSERT INTO people (Id, Name, Area, Population, Source) VALUES (18, 'India', 3287240, 1348834400, 'Based on 2011 census'), (27, 'Bangladesh', 143998, 166774136, null),
+INSERT INTO countries (Id, Name, Area, Population, Source) VALUES (18, 'India', 3287240, 1348834400, 'Based on 2011 census'), (27, 'Bangladesh', 143998, 166774136, null),
   (34, 'Pakistan', 803940, 205095217, 'Official population clock'),